makinacorpus/django_pyoidc/README.md

 ## Acknowledgement

 This library is built on the work of many others.
-First all, thanks to all the maintainers of [pyoidc](https://github.com/CZ-NIC/pyoidc/) as they did all the spec implementation.
+First of all, thanks to all the maintainers of [pyoidc](https://github.com/CZ-NIC/pyoidc/) as they did all the spec implementation.
 This library is mostly about glue between Django and *pyoidc*.

 We were also heavily inspired by: